 Water Polo Convenor

 Having grown up with a pool in my back garden in South Africa, swimming has always been an essential part of life for me.
 I have two boys swimming with Warrender at the moment.
 They started their club swimming in the Benson squads and are now swimming in National Boys and JAGS.
 I have enjoyed helping poolside as a timekeeper and am working towards becoming a Judge 1.
-I was asked to take on the role of CPO in May 2018.
+I was asked to take on the role of Wellbeing & Protection Officer in May 2018.
 I am a qualified Educational Psychologist with 17 years experience.

 Other key personnel